-All students at the University of Liverpool have an Academic Advisor and in your programme your advisor is your Programme Coordinator, Mel Chapman.
+All students at the University of Liverpool have an Academic Advisor and in your programme your advisor is your Programme Director, Cathy McGowan for part-time students and your Clinical Practice coordinator, Katie Meredith for full -time students.
 Those of you undertaking the MSc will also have access to a supervisor who will provide advice on your research project.
 Please contact your Academic Advisor or supervisor for any questions or concerns about your programme.